mokth/einvoice/WinEInvoiceApp/readme.txt

-update 22-Jan-2025
+update 24-Jan-2025
-- Download your supplier's submitted document into your portal and view the raw JSON or XML submitted by your supplier.
+- Download your submitted document into your portal and view the raw JSON or XML submitted by youself or your supplier.
 - To be able to download, you must supply your own ClientID and Secret ID generated from your portal.
+- Auto prompt the Settings Form to fill up the required settings.

 - Unzip WinEInvoiceWinApp.zip to any folder. (windows base app)
-- Go to the unzip folder, configure the EInvoiceWinApp.exe.config file. fill in the valid value.

 - run EInvoiceWinApp.exe.
   1. Load Json or Xml document (without signature)
   2. Generate Signature